Shokz OpenFit 2+

 Bose Ultra Open Earbuds

-• More expensive: price The OpenFit 2+ is described as much cheaper than Bose while nearly matching its sound.
+• More expensive: price and security tradeoff The OpenFit 2+ was described as nearly as rich, more secure, and roughly $100 cheaper than Bose's model.

-• Similar: sound quality The reviewer says Shokz gets close to Bose's open-ear sound benchmark.
+• Similar: sound quality The reviewer said OpenFit 2+ sound quality was close to the Bose benchmark for open-ear sound.

 JBL Soundgear Sense